canmom/canmom.github.io/_posts/animation/2020-08-16-perspective-planes.md

 Here's a few features we can spot in this image:

  - the vanishing points that aren't on the horizon line trace out <em>hyperbolas</em>.
 (You can prove this by working out where a ray with a particular pair of polar angles intersects the image plane, and compare the result with the parametric equation of a hyperbola.
 That's kind of fiddly, and there may be a more elegant proof.)
- - the vanishing line of the plane is tangent to the path of the red vanishing point.
-(This one's still puzzling me.
-It's obviously true, but I can't think why.
-Or why it's *not* parallel to the path of the blue vanishing point.)
+ - the vanishing line of the plane is tangent to the path of the red vanishing point. (what if it was instead following the green vanishing point? then the plane would be sloping in the opposite direction. but i'm not quite sure why this is)
  - when the vanishing line goes through the centre of the plane, the plane itself disappears entirely into the vanishing line, much as we'd expect
  - when one of the vanishing points of the plane gets infinitely far away, the vanishing line flattens out---in this case, parallel to the horizon line.
 This is basically the same case as the previous animation.